-From 2010 to 2014, FANTA worked with the Government of Bangladesh and development partners to create a road map for investment in food security, nutrition, and agriculture: the Country Investment Plan.
+Previously, between 2010–2014, FANTA worked with the Government of Bangladesh and development partners to create a road map for investment in food security, nutrition, and agriculture, known as the Country Investment Plan.
 FANTA also assisted the Government of Bangladesh in formulating the Health, Population, and Nutrition Sector Development Program, which included a new operational plan for mainstreaming and scaling up nutrition services throughout the country.
 Our work focused on:

 - Advocating for increased resources for nutrition at the national level.
 FANTA used PROFILES to estimate the economic and health consequences for Bangladesh of not adequately dealing with malnutrition over the 2011–2021 period.
 These estimates were then used at meetings with nutrition stakeholders and the media to convey the impact of nutrition on health, education, and development.